gfelber/website/writeups/ctrl_space_sheratan.md

 From this point on we can proceed with the usual Dirty Pagetable exploitation strategy e.g. described in detail here [Dirty Pagetable](https://web.archive.org/web/20250318184322/https://yanglingxi1993.github.io/dirty_pagetable/dirty_pagetable.html) or in the context of a CTF challenge here [Understanding Dirty Pagetable](https://web.archive.org/web/20250328091917/https://ptr-yudai.hatenablog.com/entry/2023/12/08/093606) (ptr-yudai pls notice me `(≧︿≦)`).

-One minor adjustment with the dirty pagteable technique described in the previous writeup is that it actually never "forcefully flushes" the TLB.
+One minor adjustment with the Dirty Pagteable technique described in the previous writeup is that it actually never "forcefully flushes" the TLB.
 There are two ways that i know of to achieve this, either the slow way I used before:

 ```c
 void flush_tlb() {